Mevio: Podcasts

 Mevio had a small stable of flagship podcasts, including Adam Curry's Daily Source Code, and latterly No Agenda hosted by Curry and John C. Dvorak.
-Other shows included The Dawn and Drew Show (from October 2005 to October 2008), Madge Weinstein's Yeast Radio (from July 2005 til April 2008), CC Chapman's Accident Hash, Podshow Radio, Reaching for Lucidity (from 2005 to 2010), The Frank Truth, Pop17, The Scene Zine, Naive London Girl Podcast, Unleashed, tech vidcast, GeekBrief.TV (from December 2005 to June 2010), Madpod, Alex Balcerski's Ride The Pine, It Could Be Worse..., The Alex Show Podcast and Cranky Geeks.
+Other shows included The Dawn and Drew Show (from October 2005 to October 2008), Madge Weinstein's Yeast Radio (from July 2005 til April 2008), CC Chapman's Accident Hash, Chris Rockwell's "The Daily Download", Canis Lupus and Renamarie Villano's "BandTrax", Julien Smith's "In Over Your Head", Mark Hunter's "The Tartan Podcast", Podshow Radio, PCH (Pacific Coast Hellway), UC Radio Podshow, Sonic Wallpaper, Reaching for Lucidity (from 2005 to 2010), The Frank Truth, Pop17, The Scene Zine, Naive London Girl Podcast, Unleashed, tech vidcast, GeekBrief.TV (from December 2005 to June 2010), Madpod, Alex Balcerski's Ride The Pine, It Could Be Worse..., The Alex Show Podcast and Cranky Geeks.

-Criticisms and Controversy
+Criticisms and controversy

-After the release of PodShow+ on July 6, 2006 other podcasts's RSS feeds were copied and modified by PodShow, with PodShow copyrights overwriting original feeds.
+After the release of PodShow+ on July 6, 2006, other podcasts's RSS feeds were copied and modified by PodShow, with PodShow copyrights overwriting original feeds.
 Instead of XML feeds linking to the original, they linked to the internal cache.
 Adam Curry addressed the issue in the following Saturdays episode of the Daily Source Code in which he stated "We basically cache that, no different from what iTunes does."
 Curry went on to explain by saying "What should have happened was that the link underneath the orange on white XML button should be a direct link to the original, with original information, no added bits from us, original copyrights etc, Instead of linking to the external feed, it went to the internal feed.
 It wasn’t a bug, it was a dumb mistake, it slipped through."